The phase after your period is still part of the follicular phase, where your body prepares for ovulation by maturing follicles in the ovaries.

 You might notice:

-• Slight rise in basal body temperature post-ovulation.
+- Slight rise in basal body temperature after ovulation has occurred.

 Recognizing these signs can help you track your cycle more accurately without relying solely on calendars or apps.